chenfengxu714/StreamDiffusionV2/README.md

 A minimal web demo is available under `demo/`.
 For setup and startup, please refer to [demo](demo/README.md).
 - Access in a browser after startup: `http://0.0.0.0:7860` or `http://localhost:7860`

+## Acknowledgements
+This project is inspired by the prior work [StreamDiffusion](https://github.com/cumulo-autumn/StreamDiffusion).
+We build upon the Causal DiT from [CausVid](https://github.com/tianweiy/CausVid) and the rolling KV cache design from [Self-Forcing](https://github.com/guandeh17/Self-Forcing).
+Thanks for their wonderful works.

 ## Citation

 If you find this repository useful in your research, please consider giving a star ⭐ or a citation.